AdobeDocs/journey-optimizer-learn.en/help/create-messages/in-app-messaging-for-campaigns.md

 ---
 title: In-App messaging for Campaigns
 description: Understand what an in-app message is.
-Learn how to create, configure and publish in-app messages in Campaigns.
+Learn how to create, configure, and publish in-app messages in Campaigns.
 feature: In App
 role: User
 level: Beginner